The criminal offence of Larceny is found in Section 117 of the Crimes Act 1900:

-The sentence that a court will impose in a case of larceny will vary significantly depending on how objectively seriousness the offence is and the subjective case of the offender.
-For example in one case of larceny a court might give a person a good behaviour bond without convicting them and in another case a court might decide to send the person to prison.
+The sentence that a Court will impose in a case of Larceny will vary significantly depending on how objectively serious the offence is and the subjective case of the offender.
+For example, in one case of Larceny a Court might give a person a good behaviour bond without convicting them and in another case a Court might decide to send the person to prison.

-Our Sydney Criminal Lawyers have years of experience dealing with larceny offences.
-During the initial first free conference our lawyers will provide advice on the possible penalties based on the specifics of the case.
+Our Sydney criminal lawyers have years of experience dealing with Larceny offences.
+During the free initial consultation, our lawyers will provide advice on the possible penalties based on the specifics of the case.